tomartin-42/snow-crash/level00/README.md

     ```
 - I try the password with its flag00 but it doesn't work.
 - I search if it's a Caesar cipher.
-- I find that it could be nottoohardhere.
+- I find that it could be `nottoohardhere`

 ### LEVEL00
 - Busco archivos del propietario flag00